canonical/netbox/docs/installation/upgrading.md

 As with the initial installation, you can upgrade NetBox by either downloading the latest release package or by cloning the `master` branch of the git repository.

 !!! warning
-    Use the same method as you used to install Netbox originally
+    Use the same method as you used to install NetBox originally

-If you are not sure how Netbox was installed originally, check with this
+If you are not sure how NetBox was installed originally, check with this command:
-command:

 ```
 ls -ld /opt/netbox /opt/netbox/.git
 ```

-If Netbox was installed from a release package, then `/opt/netbox` will be a symlink pointing to the current version, and `/opt/netbox/.git` will not exist.
+If NetBox was installed from a release package, then `/opt/netbox` will be a symlink pointing to the current version, and `/opt/netbox/.git` will not exist.
 If it was installed from git, then `/opt/netbox` and `/opt/netbox/.git` will both exist as normal directories.